Intimacy

 Physical Changes

 In men, erections take longer to achieve, firmness decreases, and the refractory period after ejaculation lengthens.
-In women, the decline in estrogen after menopause can cause vaginal dryness, atrophy, and pain during intercourse.
+In women, the decline in estrogen after menopause can cause vaginal dryness, atrophy, and desire pain during intercourse.
 These are natural changes - nothing is "broken."

 Adapting to Change